Timex IQ + Move Reviewed & Rated Review Facts

 , the watch is capable of connecting to the Timex app.
 Users won’t get phone notifications of any kind, despite this connection.

-for yourself.
-You can also change how sensitive the watch is when picking up steps.
+You can also change how sensitive the watch is when picking up steps, which works great from what has been stated in the IQ+ reviews.

 A few users reported having reliability issues with the app, and some also complained of interrupted syncing.
 Without the app, some pieces of data cannot be viewed (e.g., sleep data).

 The watch is reasonably comfortable.
-There were no complaints from reviewers on the topic of comfort.
+There were no complaints in the IQ+ reviews on the topic of comfort.

-Since the Timex IQ requires no charging, wearing it for long
+Since the IQ+ reviews require no charging, wearing it for long

 periods is not uncommon, and users had no qualms about wearing it 24/7.